 If you have never removed a load-bearing wall before, you should not attempt this project without professional help.
 Messing with the structural elements of your home is dangerous.

 If you have never removed a non-load bearing wall before, you will probably be capable of removing the wall yourself.
-However, remember to verify what is in the wall cavity can seriously complicate a project.
+However, remember a simple project could become more complicated based upon wall cavity contents.
 It’s a good idea to obtain a bid to know exactly what elements inside the wall may need to be moved by a professional.

 If you are a contractor or have contractor experience, you may have the education necessary to know what internal elements need to be moved and the process for doing so.